SCLW/Circuitry-Based-Sound/readme.md

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/CMOS_Synthesizer.jpg">

-Furthermore, the project includes a mounting system to assemble the modules individually on a console, intended for musical performance.
-The surface has mounting holes for the experimenter boards.
+Furthermore, the project includes laser-cutting files for a console on which the modules can be assembled. [...] intended for musical performance.
+The frame's surface has mounting holes for the experimenter boards.
 Jumper cables can be used as patch cords to connect control signals or to tap audio signals.

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Experimenter_Modules.jpg">